cgross/browser-terminal-mirror/README.md

 Browser-terminal-mirror hooks into nodes stdout and mirrors all output, via websockets, to any browser pages that include the `client.js` file.

+Example showing Gulp output in a web page:
 ![](screenshot.png)

 Only works in modern browsers with WebSocket support.